6 Ways To Remove Scuff Marks and Scratches from Your Wooden Table

 Crayons come in a variety of colours which makes it relatively easy for you to find the perfect match.
 We’ve chosen the closest wood colours from the Crayola range for you.
 For natural wood colour tables, we advise ‘Bisque’ and ‘Gold’ Crayola crayons.
 For medium brown wood tables, we advise ‘Light Brown’ and ‘Golden Beige’ Crayola crayons.
 Finally, for dark wood tables, we advise ‘Fuzzy Wuzzy’ and ‘Earth Tone’ Crayola crayons.
 If you’re unsure of what colour crayon to pick, we recommend you always go darker than the actual wood colour of your table as this will give the most natural look.

 Crayons are made to be suitable for children to use and young children love to put everything in their mouths.
 As the colours added to the crayons are non-toxic, using them for your dining table won’t be a problem.

 Now you know why crayons are great for fixing table scratches, here are five simple steps on how to do it:

 - Ensure your table is clean and free of any dust and debris, especially around the area that you would like to repair.
-If the surface isn’t completely clean it can impact the adhesion between the wax and wood.
+If the surface isn’t spotless it can impact the adhesion between the wax and wood.